 The performance of senior executives is evaluated in accordance with the Performance Evaluation Policy.
-The annual review of the performance of the CEO and Executive Director for the 2021 financial year will be undertaken in accordance with the process disclosed.
+The annual review of the performance of the CEO and Executive Director for the 2022 financial year was carried out in accordance with the process disclosed.